elliehoward/Self-Guided-Exploration-Tutorial/README.md

 3\. ***Extending***<br>
 Just like extending attributes from classes, we can extend properties from certain `<div>`s into others as well.
-If we have an element with an id of `divil`...
+Let's say we have an element with an id of `#divil`...
 ```
 #divil{
     width: 60px;